Authenticate and authorize an application with Azure Active Directory to access Azure Service Bus entities

 Register your application with an Azure AD tenant

-The first step in using Azure AD to authorize Event Hubs resources is registering your client application with an Azure AD tenant from the Azure portal.
+The first step in using Azure AD to authorize Service Bus entities is registering your client application with an Azure AD tenant from the Azure portal.
 When you register your client application, you supply information about the application to AD.
 Azure AD then provides a client ID (also called an application ID) that you can use to associate your application with Azure AD runtime.
 To learn more about the client ID, see Application and service principal objects in Azure Active Directory.

 The following images show steps for registering a web application: